-Trust deed investments in Charleston South Carolina can be a fantastic way to earn solid returns and diversify.
+Trust deed investments in Charleston SC can be a fantastic way to earn solid returns and diversify.

 In fact, trust deed investments are one of the methods that the wealthy use to make much bigger returns on their investments than anything you can get on the open market.

 In a nutshell, a trust deed investment is a private loan that’s secured by real estate.

 Most are short-term, generally under two years, and normally at a high interest rate – 7-15% is typical, even when banks are lending at 3-7%.

 Surprisingly, there’s a lot of competition from borrowers who are willing to pay these kinds of rates to lenders – and an increasing number of investors who are interested in funding them.